annikadl/ResearchTrack1-assignment1/README.md

   * all gold (there could have been silver tokens).
   * positioned forming a circle of a certain radius around the centre of the playground.

 In order to make the code as general as possible, the only assumption made is about the number of singular rotations the robot needs to perform a full rotation.
-In particular, 12 rotations of intensity 20 for 0.5 seconds each are necessary.
 Also, no obstacle-avoidance function was implemented.

 ### How to accomplish the task